ubntc/go/batching/batbq/README.md

 ## Worker Scaling

-Internally batbq uses one or more [workers](./worker.go) to process data from the `input` channel.
-If the `Putter` (e.g., a `bigquery.Inserter`) is stalled, the worker will block.
+Internally batbq uses one or more worker goroutines to process data from the `input` channel.
+If the `Putter` (e.g., a `bigquery.Inserter`) is stalled, the workers will block.
-The worker will also block if an inserted batch of messages is not yet confirmed on the sender side, i.e., if one of the batch's `Ack()` call is blocking.
+The worker will also block if an inserted batch of messages is not yet confirmed on the sender side, i.e., if one of the batch's `Ack()` or `Nack(error)` calls is blocking.

-Currently, a pipeline with slow senders or receivers is automatically given more workers to increase the concurrency level.
+If `BatcherConfig.AutoScale` is `true` a pipeline with slow senders or receivers is automatically given more workers to increase the concurrency level.
 This results in more batches being collected and sent concurrently via `output.Put(ctx, batch)`.
 However, all workers share the same `input <-chan batbq.Message` channel and the same `out Putter`.
 Both the data source and the output must support concurrent requests, i.e., `Ack()`, `Nack(error)`, and `Put(ctx, batch)` calls.

+## Multi Batching

+The package provides a `MultiInsertBatcher` that can be set up to batch data from multiple inputs to multiple outputs in parallel.
+Please consult the corresponding [test](multibatcher_test.go) on how to set it up.